afuadhossain/Lung_Cancer_Nodule_Classification/README.md

-# potential-funicular
-Final project for COMP 551 -Lung Tumor Location and Identification with AlexNet and a Custom CNN
+##Final project for COMP 551 -Lung Tumor Location and Identification with AlexNet and a Custom CNN